-(a) Applicable within a four hundred and seventy - five (475) kilometer radius of the centre of Edmonton or Calgary or other hiring hall location (but excluding National Parks)
+(a) Applicable within a 475 kilometer radius of the centre of Edmonton or Calgary or other hiring hall location [but excluding National Parks].

-When an employee is directed or dispatched to work on an out-of-town job, the employer will provide:
+When an Employee is directed or dispatched to work on an out-of-town job, the Employer will provide:

-- (i) camp accommodation, which shall be available seven (7) days per week; or - (ii) mutually agreed room and board; or
+- (i) camp accommodation, which shall be available 7 days per week; or - (ii) mutually agreed room and board; or

-- (iii) for each day worked, reimbursement toward the expense of the employee's board and lodging, and any goods and services tax paid by the employee in the purchase of board and lodging, by way of a subsistence allowance in the amount of one hundred and ten dollars (\$110.00) per day throughout the Province of Alberta except for subsistence rates established for specific communities and regions as posted at www.clra.org. - (iv) On a project / jobsite located over two hundred and fifty (250) radius kilometers from the geographic centre of Edmonton or Calgary or other hiring hall location (as applicable) one (1) additional day's subsistence shall be paid for the use of accommodation for the night following the last day worked, provided that the Employee presents a bona-fide commercial receipt to their Employer for each occasion the accommodation is used.
+- (iii) for each day worked, reimbursement toward the expense of the Employee's board and lodging, and any goods and services tax paid by the Employee in the purchase of board and lodging, by way of a subsistence allowance in the amount of \$110.00 per day throughout the Province of Alberta except for subsistence rates established for specific communities and regions as posted at www.clra.org. - (iv) On a project/jobsite located over a250 kilometer radius from the geographic centre of Edmonton or Calgary or other hiring hall location [as applicable] 1 additional day's subsistence shall be paid for the use of accommodation for the night following the last day worked, provided that the Employee presents a bona-fide commercial receipt to their Employer for each occasion the accommodation is used.
 Where the Employer or the Employer's client is providing a free bus trip back to the city on the same day as the last shift of the week, this provision shall not be applicable.

-Board and room will be supplied or the daily expense allowance will be paid for any Statutory Holiday which falls on a scheduled work day other than a first or last day of a scheduled shift provided the employee reports for work on the work day immediately preceding and following the Statutory Holiday.
+Board and room will be supplied or the daily expense allowance will be paid for any Statutory Holiday which falls on a scheduled work day other than a first or last day of a scheduled shift provided the Employee reports for work on the work day immediately preceding and following the Statutory Holiday.

-(b) Applicable beyond a four hundred and seventy - five (475) kilometer radius of the centre of Edmonton or Calgary or other hiring hall location (excluding National Parks and Northwest Territories)
+(b) Applicable beyond a 475 kilometer radius of the centre of Edmonton or Calgary or other hiring hall location [excluding National Parks and Northwest Territories].

-When an employee is directed or dispatched to work on an out-oftown job which will last at least five (5) days, the employer will provide, on a seven (7) days per week basis:
+When an Employee is directed or dispatched to work on an out-of-town job which will last at least 5 days, the Employer will provide, on a 7 days per week basis:

 - (i) camp accommodation; or

 - (ii) mutually agreed room and board; or

-- (iii) reimbursement toward the expense of the employee's board and lodging, and any goods and services tax paid by the employee in the purchase of board and lodging, by way of a subsistence allowance in the amount of one hundred and ten dollars (\$110.00) per day.
+- (iii) reimbursement toward the expense of the Employee's board and lodging, and any goods and services tax paid by the Employee in the purchase of board and lodging, by way of a subsistence allowance in the amount of \$110.00 per day.